 The area south of SR 99, near the downtown area, was designated by TCAC as an area of High Segregation and Poverty.
 In spite of this designation, including unit capacity in this area will promote infill development and will allow residents of future development to be close to schools, parks, and the commercial services and related employment opportunities along the highway corridor.
-None of the Though 7.8 percent of the RHNA inventory's lower-income units were identified in this area, so any concentration-it is not expected that the development of lower-income households housing in this area will not be reinforced by expected future developmentwill exacerbate the existing conditions, as moderate and above moderate-income units are also expected to develop in this area.
-This area includes 10.51.2 percent of moderate-income RHNA unit capacity and 12.511.9 percent of above moderate-income unit capacity, totaling of 89.9 percent of the RHNA unit capacity across all income levels.
+None of the Though 7.8 percent of the RHNA inventory's lower-income units were identified in this area, so any concentration it is not expected that the development of lower-income households housing in this area will not be reinforced by expected future developmentwill exacerbate the existing conditions, as moderate and above moderate-income units are also expected to develop in this area.
+This area includes 10.51.2 percent of moderate-income RHNA unit capacity across all income levels.
 It is expected that future development will help to encourage a more income-integrated community in this area.

-Figure 10-24: Percentage of Unit Capacity by TCAC Resource Category
+Figure 10-2427: Percentage of Unit Capacity by TCAC Resource Category